CoralCoralCoralCoral/documentation/sprints/sprint_1/use_cases.md

 #### Step 2 - The system runs the simulation, showing the spread of the disease over time.

-#### Step 3 - The user can pause mid-simulation and rewind post-simulation to explore different outcomes.
+#### Step 3 - The user can pause mid-simulation and restart to take time to think and plan.

 ### 7. Alternative Flow -- exceptions to main flow